Drug-Free Communities Support Program

 Each year, ONDCP funds four types of DFC grants: New, Continuation,Mentoring, and Mentoring Continuation.
 New grants represent those openly competing for their first or sixth years of DFC funding, while Continuation grants represent "in-cycle" grants in years 2-5 or 7-10 of DFC funding.
 DFC Mentoring grants are the first of a two-year grant awarded to existing DFC grantees to support their work to create new DFC coalitions.
 DFC Continuation Mentoring grants represent the second year of the two-year award.

-Community-based coalitions that meet all of the statutory eligibility requirements can respond to the annual Request for Applications (RFA).
-The DFC RFA is usually released to the public in mid-January, with applications due in mid-March.
+Community-based coalitions that meet all of the statutory eligibility requirements can respond to the annual Funding Opportunity Announcement (FOA).
+The DFC FOA is usually released to the public in mid-January, with applications due in mid-March.
 DFC grantees are chosen using a peer review process comprised of current and former DFC grantees.